Cambodia travel tips

 Nom Banh Chok – Fish curry rice noodle soup

-The dish Nom Banh Chok is known as the “national soul” of Cambodia.
+Nom Banh Chok is known as the “National Soul” of Cambodia.
 Set a layer of herbs at the bottom of the bowl, followed by lotus root and cowpea, shredded papaya, and rice noodles.
 Carefully spoon the golden fish curry sauce with a rich lemongrass flavor over the rice noodles, sprinkle it with yellow turmeric, and then top with banana flowers.
-One of the best sensations in Cambodia is eating instant noodles sold as Nom banh chok while sitting in a busy street.

 Stir – Fried red ants with beef

 You will undoubtedly come across Cambodian cuisine made entirely of insects when visiting the nation.
-Insect-based Cambodian delicacies are likewise well-known worldwide.
 The meal made with red ants, meat, and basil is the most unique, though.
 Red ants, which range in size from around 2-3 cm, will be stir-fried with ginger, lemongrass, garlic, shallots, and thinly sliced beef.
 The meal has a distinct flavor as a result of the beef absorbing the mild sourness that was released by ants.

 Khmer Red curry

-Another Cambodian dish that leaves a lasting impact on food is Khmer red curry, which is incredibly fiery and flavorful.
 The soup contains the majority of Khmer curries.
-The most genuine eateries in Phnom Penh provide these delicacies.
-Typically, chicken, beef, or fish is used to prepare this meal.
+Typically, chicken is used to prepare this meal.
 Green beans, potatoes, eggplant, coconut milk, and lemongrass were used as cooking ingredients.
 Red curry prepared with kroeung chili, in particular, should be hot and sour.

-You must unquestionably sample the Cambodian delicacy of fried crab in Kep town, according to travelers’ experiences in Cambodia.
-The fried crab with Kampot black pepper has made this place famous for its crab.
-Southern Cambodia’s Kampot region is well-known for its seafood and big black pepper crops.
-A very exquisite taste will be produced when the fresh crab cooks with fresh pepper branches.
+You must unquestionably sample the Cambodian delicacy of fried crab when travelling here.
+The combination between fried crab with Kampot black pepper has made this dish famous.
+Besides that, a very exquisite taste of this dish will be produced when the fresh crab cooks with fresh pepper branches.